-This Statement describes Nissan's structure, operations, supply chains, modern slavery risks and controls during the period 1 April 2020 to 31 March 2021 (the Reporting Period) as required under the Act.
-It provides an update on the implementation of the new controls Nissan committed to implement to minimise its modern slavery risks as referred to in our Inaugural Statement.
-Our modern slavery statement for the next reporting period will provide further updates on these initiatives.
+This Statement describes Nissan's structure, operations, supply chains, modern slavery risks and controls during the period 1 April 2021 to 31 March 2022 (the Reporting Period) as required under the Act.
+It provides an update on the new controls Nissan has implemented to minimise its modern slavery risks as committed to in our modern slavery statement for 2021 (2021 Statement).

-1. Structure and operations
+Structure and operations

-Where Nissan's structure, operations and supply chain have remained the same as that set out in our Inaugural Statement for the Reporting Period, we have re-stated this below.
+Where Nissan's structure, operations and supply chain have remained the same as that set out in our 2021 Statement for the Reporting Period, we have re-stated this below.